mxschlz/Neurobio2_2023/README.md

 ## Description

 The Neurobiology Practical Course on EEG Experiment Conduction and Analysis is a hands-on course designed to teach students how to conduct and analyze EEG experiments.
 Through a combination of lectures and lab sessions, students will learn the fundamentals of EEG, including electrode placement, data collection, and signal processing.
-They will also learn how to use software tools for data analysis, including MATLAB and EEGLAB.
+They will also learn how to use software tools for data analysis via [MNE-Python](https://mne.tools/stable/index.html).

-Course Structure
+## Course Structure

-### The course is divided into X parts:
+### The course is divided into three parts:

 **Introduction to EEG:** In this part, students will learn the basic principles of EEG and how to set up an EEG experiment.

-**Data Collection and Processing:** In this part, students will learn how to collect EEG data and process it using software tools like MATLAB and EEGLAB.
+**Data Collection and Processing:** In this part, students will learn how to collect EEG data and process it using software tools like MNE-Python.

 **Data Analysis and Interpretation:** In this part, students will learn how to analyze EEG data and interpret their findings.

 ## Prerequisites

-To take this course, students should have a basic understanding of neurobiology and statistics.
-They should also have some programming experience, preferably with MATLAB.
+To take this course, students should have a basic understanding of neurobiology and data analysis.
+They should also have some programming experience, preferably with Python.

-Installation
+## Installation

 To access the materials for this course, simply clone this repository to your local machine: